 Lemon and elderflower is a classic combination, and for good reason.
 They play off each other and the lemon sets off a floral flavour that might be too subtle on its own.
-These end up tasting a bit like a floral frozen lemonade, and if you don’t have quite enough space in your popsicle moulds, it’s a tasty drink too.
+These end up tasting a bit like a frozen elderflower lemonade, and if you don’t have quite enough space in your popsicle moulds, it’s a tasty drink too.

-- 1 head elderflower, blossoms only*
+- 1 large head elderflower, blossoms only*